Explore Reliant Plans

 Reliant: Conditionally Recommended

-Strong satisfaction scores despite billing concerns
+Strong satisfaction scores despite regulatory concerns

 Pros

-- Good customer service score of 62/100
+- Good customer service score of 61 out of 100

 Cons

-- 223 billing-related complaints about confusing statements
+- 238 billing-related complaints suggest confusing statements

-- 40 slamming/cramming complaints raise enrollment concerns
+- 40 slamming/cramming complaints indicate enrollment concerns

 Best For